Ten Relaxing Coffee Shops In Hat Yai

 Another factor was the introduction of Wi-Fi Internet.
 Thais were late starters with the Internet, but now they are avid Facebook users and they all have Smartphones.
 Coffee shops offer free Wi-Fi and this draws people in.

-At the end of 2003 it was easy for me to make recommendations because there were so few places.
+At the end of 2003 it was easy for me to make recommendations because there were so few coffee shops.
 The problem these days, with so many coffee shops, is being spoilt for choice and not knowing where the best places are.

 As I am a permanent Hat Yai resident I see and use coffee shops every day.
 Below is a list of ten places I think are worth visiting.

 As with my other 'Lists of Ten' on this site I refrain from using adjectives such as 'Top' or 'Best'.
 Any list like this is purely subjective and objectively there are no Top Ten lists or best coffee shops.
 It depends on individual taste and preferences.